 Sidecar Health will protect you from any balance billing for covered services on the final medical invoice that were not on the pre-bill if the services were unplanned and not capable of being anticipated by the Provider.

-If the estimated charges on the pre-bill exceed the Benefit Amount, our Member Care team will help you find an alternative provider that charges at or below the Benefit Amount.
+If the estimated charges for non-routine, costly, or complex care scenarios on the pre-bill exceed the Benefit Amount, our Member Care team will help you find an alternative provider that charges at or below the Benefit Amount.
 If we cannot find a clinically appropriate provider, we will cover your planned care without any balance billing.
 Meaning, you don’t owe the difference if the provider price is higher than the Benefit Amount.